A Veteran’s Resume and Job Hunting Guide

 Consider acquiring new skills

-Veterans and nonveterans alike will have to consider that they may need more training to get the job they want.
-The traditional route of a college or university is always an option, but there are an increasing amount of easily accessible educational resources both online and in-person.
-Vocational schools, technical skill bootcamps, affordable online courses, and internships are ways to gain new skills quickly and efficiently.
+Veterans and nonveterans alike may need more training to get the job they want.
+The traditional route of a college or university is always an option, but there is an increasing amount of easily accessible educational resources both online and in-person.
+Vocational schools, technical skill bootcamps, affordable online courses, apprenticeships, and internships are ways to gain new skills quickly and efficiently.

 • HireMilitary: There are over 130 organizations that use this platform to hire veterans, military spouses, and transitioning service members.
 HireMilitary is also an authorized DoD SkillBridge provider — this program offers industry training, apprenticeships, and internships to active duty members of the military during their last 180 days of service.

-• Indeed: Another sizable online job board is Indeed.
-Similar to ZipRecruiter, Indeed is a general job board that offers a few unique features for veterans.
+• Indeed: This is a sizable general job board that offers a few unique features for veterans.
 Jobseekers can search for “military veteran only” jobs and be presented with thousands of positions for applicants with military experience.
 Indeed also has a decent collection of resources for former military members looking for career transition information.

-• LinkedIn: As one of the largest online professional networks, LinkedIn is a great place for veterans to look for work and expand their career opportunities.
-The company has a global mission to connect professionals across the globe and even provides a special offering just for veterans.
+• LinkedIn: As one of the largest online professional networks, LinkedIn is a great place for veterans to expand their career opportunities.
+The company has a global mission to connect professionals worldwide and even provides a special offering just for veterans.
 Eligible current and former U.S. military service members and their spouses are granted a full year of access to LinkedIn Premium for free.
-Members will be able to connect with hiring managers faster, see who has viewed your profile, and take advantage of over 15,000 expert-led courses.
+Members can connect with hiring managers faster, see who has viewed their profile, and take advantage of over 15,000 expert-led courses.

 The Basic Job Search Documents You’ll Need